 Brexit and the Spanish Residency Certificate

 Two questions being asked a lot relating to the Spanish residency certificate and Brexit, are whether the residency entitlement of UK nationals already living in Spain will be affected post Brexit, and if it will be possible for UK nationals to take up residency in Spain once the UK is out of the UK.

-What ‘lawfully residing’ means in practice and the measure for it is a bit of a grey area, however the assumption would be that a UK national settled in an EU state such as Spain before Brexit, should retain the right to reside.
+What ‘lawfully residing’ means in practice, and the measure for it is a bit of a grey area, however it is clear that a UK national settled in an EU state such as Spain, before Brexit, should retain the right to reside.
 The question is the interpretation of ‘settled’ and ‘lawfully residing’.

-Getting a Spanish residency certificate is the first of a number of steps that someone may need to take to show that they are settled and ‘lawfully residing’ in Spain, and therefore entitled to continue to do so post Brexit.
+Getting a Spanish residency certificate is the first of a number of steps that someone can take, to show that they are ‘settled’ and ‘lawfully residing’ in Spain, and therefore entitled to continue to do so post Brexit.

-If you are from the UK and planning to live, or continue living in Spain, it is therefore advisable that you take this first step and get your Spanish residency certificate.
+If you are from the UK and planning to live, or continue living in Spain, post Brexit, it is advisable that you take this first step and get your Spanish residency certificate.